 - College partnered with the Forsyth Tech Foundation to launch the Mazie Woodruff Scholarship Fund, created to help eliminate barriers and increase literacy for students.

-- For the second year in a row, team of Nanotechnology students placed in the top 10 in the National Science Foundation competition.
+- For the second year in a row, a team of Nanotechnology students placed in the top 10 in the National Science Foundation competition.

 - Forsyth Tech joins forces with five other colleges/universities in Winston-Salem to form Entrepreneurial Grant Initiative/partnership.
 The college pledged $300,000 in private funds donated through the Forsyth Tech Foundation.